google/gsocguides/pages/student/13-working_with_your_mentor.md

 **Where did my mentor go?**

 So you haven't heard from your mentor in a while, what do you do?
-First, did your mentor miss a scheduled meeting or did he just not respond immediately on IRC or to an email?
+First, did your mentor miss a scheduled meeting or did they just not respond immediately on IRC or to an email?

 If you didn't get an immediate response outside of scheduled meeting times either on IRC or email, be patient.